benschneider/quantum_algorithm_simulator/README.md

 ---

-## How to Use `qcsim`
+## How to Use `quantsim`

-This section provides a basic overview of how to define and simulate quantum circuits using the `qcsim` EGUI application.
+This section provides a basic overview of how to define and simulate quantum circuits using the `quantsim` EGUI application.

 > This app runs in your browser via **WebAssembly (WASM)**.
 Performance depends on your device and browser.
 For best results, use a recent Chromium- or Firefox-based browser on desktop.

 ### Defining a Quantum Circuit

-Quantum circuits in `qcsim` are defined visually by selecting gates from a palette and clicking on the circuit grid, or by directly editing their JSON representation.
+Quantum circuits in `quantsim` are defined visually by selecting gates from a palette and clicking on the circuit grid, or by directly editing their JSON representation.

 #### Method 1: Using the Gate Palette and Circuit Grid